Code-Institute-Submissions/MSP-8/README.md

 - As a User I want to be able to deploy and play the command-line application easily.
 - As a User I want to be able to navigate throughout the story with easy
 - As a User I want all errors clearly explained and corrective actions available
+- As a User I want all invalid inputs handled correctly and have the ability to proceed
 - As a User I want the adventure to have a clear begining, middle, and ending
+- As a User I want to be able to clearly determine when each step starts/finish
+- As a User I want the ability to quit the game at any stage
+- As a User I want the ability to know when input is required

 Functional Developer stories:

 -	As a Developer I want to ensure the command-line application python code passes through the official validator without faults/errors/warnings
 -	As a Developer I want to ensure all intended functionality works as per critial project objectives.
 -	As a Developer I want to ensure that all code means the minimum standards for readability as per PEP8
 -	As a Developer I want to ensure the command-line application is responsive to User interaction
 - As a Developer I want to ensure the command-line application handles incorrect User Input
 -	As a Developer I want to ensure there are details (wireframes and final text sections) within the README document
 -	As a Developer I want to ensure the web application meets accessibility guidelines
 -	As a Developer I want to be able to easily deploy this command-line application to the cloud as per the Code Institutes requirements
-- 	As a Developer I want to ensure Github is used for version control of the developing code *Interpreted from the Assignment document*
+- As a Developer I want to ensure Github is used for version control of the developing code
+- As a Developeer I want to utilise ASCI imagry to enhance the User experience *Interpreted from the Assignment document*

 # Functional Requirements Scope

 ## Design Consistancies

 The following is a list of design aspects that must be maintained throughout the command-line application.

 The command-line application must be clear and concise.
 It should display, at a minimun:
-- Display a message for each page
+- Display a message/image upon each user input
 - Change the next step of the story based on User input
 - Show a message if incorrect input have been entered
 - Lead the user throw a maze of steps to "meet the Dragon"